 In 1968, Ernest Green became director of the A. Philip Randolph Education Fund.
 In 1977 he served as an Assistant Secretary of Labor during the Jimmy Carter administration.
 By 1981 Green became a partner in Green & Herman, a consulting firm.
 Four years later he became a Managing Director for Lehman Brothers.

 In 1993, The Ernest Green Story, a movie about his life, was released.
 Other honors and awards include the NAACP’s Spingarn Medal, the Rockefeller Public Service Award, and an honorary doctorate degree from Michigan State University.
-In 1999 Green received a Congressional Gold Medal from President Bill Clinton highlighting his outstanding deeds and service to the security, prosperity, and national interest in contribution to society.
+In 1999 Green, a member of Sigma Pi Phi Fraternity, received a Congressional Gold Medal from President Bill Clinton highlighting his outstanding deeds and service to the security, prosperity, and national interest in contribution to society.